Court nixes Trump-era rules loosening endangered species protections

 Nevertheless, in the case, Tigar argued that since the Biden administration has indicated that it would reevaluate the regulations, it “seems doubtful” that getting rid of them entirely would add to the confusion.

-Interior Department spokesperson Tyler Cherry said that the department was “reviewing the decision” when asked for comment.
+Interior Department spokesperson Tyler Cherry said the department was “reviewing the decision.”